frederickobrien/the-whale-lines/news/q-of-q-continuum-behind-qanon.md

 date: 2020-09-16
 description: In a classic case of mischief making, it turns out the Q behind QAnon is none other than Q of the Q Continuum, The Whale-Lines can reveal.
 angle: -0.3
+image: /images/story-images/q-of-q-continuum-behind-qanon.png
+imageAlt: Q of the Q Continuum playing trumpet with a Mexican band

 ---